kgiszewski/Live-Stream-Web-Plugins/News/Tech Headlines/README.md

 # Tech Headlines

 This plugin shows current headlines from TechCrunch.
+This plugin grabs current news and combines it with your show news.
+You'll notice that there is a few headlines that have to do with social media; again customize the JS to alter this.

 ![thumb](img/thumb.png)